witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 I had just created an Ubuntu usb that was bootable on a Mac.
 In attempting to load Ubuntu from the usb, I deleted everything off of my Mac and installed the usb version of Ubuntu on my Mac.
 All is not lost: I have time machine backups on another device and most of my recent work has all been pushed to Github.
 I cannot (or do not know how to) run Ubuntu from the usb and the operating system on my computer does not work.
 Until I can reinstall OS X, the only way I can manage to run an operating system on my Mac is the trial version of Ubuntu.

-    Hello Non-Persistant World
+    Hello Non-Persistent World

-When I showed off my workflow for a non-persistant OS, my design partner told me it was very 'cyber punk'.
+When I showed off my workflow for a non-persistent OS, my design partner told me it was very 'cyber punk'.
 I took that as a compliment.

 I can just keep working with the project I have been hosting on Github if I have the minimum tools necessary and can push my changes to Github - since removing the usb or powering down my computer will destroy any changes made to the trial operating system.
 My objective was to streamline acquiring the base development tools for a Github-hosted project.
 I also included a few tweaks that I feel have a major impact in optimizing my workflow based on my current OS X dev workflow.